Lifespan Guide UK

 • You use the dryer regularly

-• You want stronger long-term ownership logic
+• You want stronger long-term ownership value

 • You want lower running costs over time